JoieC-GRC-Analyst/JoieC-GRC-Analyst/README.md

 I am particularly interested in the emerging governance challenges surrounding frontier and agentic AI, where traditional organizational controls may no longer be sufficient.

-📫 Connect: LinkedIn • joie.catipon@gmail.com
+📫 Connect: https://www.linkedin.com/in/joie-catipon • joie.catipon@gmail.com